how to add inhibitor to central heating system

 How much inhibitor do I need?

 Different inhibitor products have different amounts whether it’s 300ml, 500ml, or a litre, they are all typically designed to cover a standard system of up to around 10 radiators.
+1 bottle of inhibitor is usually good for an average-sized heating system.
+Larger systems should use two bottles.

 Can you put too much inhibitor in?